Willyb15/Data-Science-Python/Week2/README.md

 	* the difference between while and for loops, and when to use each
 	* how to implement loops pythonically
 	* the basics of iterables, what they are, how they relate to loops
-	* which python objects are iterables vs non-iterables

 At the end of Day 4	: